-The Centre is responsible for supplying blank cassettes/CDs in order to record the Speaking examinations for all its candidates.
-The Centre is also responsible for supplying recording equipment (e.g. cassette recorder and microphone).
-All recording equipment, including cassettes/CDs, must be of as high a standard as possible to ensure that moderation samples are clearly audible.
-In order to ensure that recording levels are satisfactory for both candidates and teacher/Examiner, the equipment to be used must be tested in situ some time before the actual examination, ideally with one of the candidates.
+The Centre is responsible for supplying blank CDs in order to record the Speaking tests of all its candidates.
+The Centre is also responsible for supplying recording equipment (e.g. microphone).
+All recording equipment must be of as high a standard as possible to ensure that moderation samples are clearly audible.
+In order to ensure that recording levels are satisfactory for both candidates and teacher/Examiner, the equipment to be used must be tested in situ some time before the actual tests take place, ideally with one of the candidates.

 If at all possible, external microphones should be used so that separate microphones can be used for the candidate and the teacher/Examiner.
-If only one microphone is used it should be placed nearer to the candidate than to the teacher/Examiner.
-With a softly-spoken candidate the microphone should be placed even nearer to the candidate before the start of the examination.
+If only one microphone is used, it should be placed nearer to the candidate than to the teacher/Examiner.
+With a softly-spoken candidate, the microphone should be placed even nearer to the candidate before the start of the test.

 Centres with 16 or fewer candidates will send all their recordings to Cambridge for External moderation.
 Centres with more than 16 candidates must select 16 recordings to send to Cambridge for External moderation, according to the instructions in paragraph 4 (Recorded sample for External moderation).
-Moderation samples must be recorded at normal speed onto either C90 audiocassettes or standard format CDs.
-USB memory sticks, mini cassettes and mini CDs must not be used for sending the moderation sample to Cambridge.
-Please note that where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.
+Moderation samples must be recorded at normal speed onto standard format CDs.
+Mini cassettes and Mini CDs must not be used for sending the moderation sample to Cambridge.
+Each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.

-The recording must not be stopped once a candidate's examination has started.
+The recording must not be stopped once a candidate's test has started.

-Each cassette/CD must be introduced by the teacher/Examiner, as follows:
+Each CD must be introduced by the teacher/Examiner, as follows:

-'Cassette/CD number ...
+'CD number ...

 Centre number e.g. AA111

 Centre name e.g. King's College

 Examination number 0547

 Examination name Mandarin Chinese

 Name of Examiner e.g. Mr R Peters

-Date i.e. date on which examination is conducted
+Date i.e. the date on which the test is conducted'